jexp/batch-import/readme.md

 ## current limitations, constraints:

-* only up to 2bn relationships (due to an int based multi-map)
 * have to know max # of rels per node, properties per node and relationship
 * relationships have to be pre-sorted by min(start,end)